We Need to Talk About Facebook – And Why It Still Works

 Despite the charges, changes, and Congressional questions, Facebook remains a pioneer in digital marketing with an enormous amount of active users and some of the most accessible targeting tools.

 Facebook’s number of active users is in the billions.
-They were the first social media platform to cross that threshold and have maintained steady growth year over year.
+They were the first social media platform to cross that threshold and have maintained steady growth year after year.
 This platform connects people all around the world and provides a place to consume news, pop culture, and funny dog videos.

 Typically, a scandal like Cambridge Analytica would cripple a business, but Facebook has not seen any significant decline in active users.
 How is that possible?
 Zuck touched on it briefly while fielding questions in front of Congress, but Facebook is not a platform with just one service.
 They act as a social network, a news outlet, a digital marketing platform, an online marketplace, and an event planning tool – to name a few – and they will remain relevant for the foreseeable future.